Terms of Service

 10.2 Payout Schedule and Holds

-New Contractors start with manual Payouts subject to a Payout Hold before funds are released.
-As you build a track record (completed Jobs, payment volume, clean dispute history), your Payout schedule may be upgraded to faster transfers.
+Contractors start with manual Payouts and an app-controlled Payout hold before payout funds become eligible for release.
+As you build a clean record through completed Jobs, payment volume, and dispute history, your Payout hold may be shortened.

-If a Client dispute is resolved in your favor, recovered funds will be returned to your account.
-If you believe a debit was made in error, you may contact us at Legal contact route and we will review the transaction within 10 business days.
+If a dispute is won or recovered, funds are reconciled according to the processor record and any recovery already made.
+If you believe a recovery action was made in error, contact us at Legal contact route and we will review the transaction within 10 business days.

-If your bank account cannot be debited, you remain liable for the outstanding amount.
+If your bank account cannot be debited or an approved recovery path is not completed, you remain liable for the outstanding amount.
 PhaseContract reserves the right to withhold future Payouts, suspend your account, or pursue collection through lawful means.

 10.4 Taxes and Compliance